philippneugebauer/recipes/README.md

 ActiveStorage with local disk storage for simplicity of presentation and development.
 Normally, I would upload that to a S3 service like AWS, Wasabi etc.

+## Image Preprocessing

+=> we should have an image preprocessing that allows the creation of thumbnails and serving with optimized settings

 #Big file import with stream/lazing loading?

 #TODO: both server-side and react rendering?